inrialearninglab/ai4t/docs/O1-Mooc/module-2-what-is-meant-by-ai/2-3-what-is-artificial-intelligence-actually/2-3-3-what-types-of-ai-used-in-education.en.md

 - **Student attention and emotion detection**, as a teacher supporting service Such a system is likely to use **perception** techniques (computer vision for facial recognition for example) and **machine learning** techniques to analyse the student's facial expressions or behaviour if such information are collected and analysed.

-[^1]: A definition of AI: main capabilities and disciplines - High-Level Expert Group on Artificial Intelligence, European Commission - 2019.

-[^2]: AI Watch - Defining Artificial Intelligence - 2.0.
+[^1]: AI Watch - Defining Artificial Intelligence - 2.0.
 Towards an operational definition and taxonomy for the AI landscape - Samoili, S., López Cobo, M., Delipetrev, B., Martínez-Plumed, F., Gómez, E., and De Prato, G. - EUR 30873 EN, Publications Office of the European Union, Luxembourg, 2021, ISBN 978-92-76-42648-6, doi:10.2760/019901, JRC126426.

-[^3]: Artificial Intelligence In Education: Promises and Implications for Teaching and Learning - Wayne Holmes, Maya Bialik, Charles Fadel - Boston, MA, Center for Curriculum Redesign, 2019.
+[^2]: Artificial Intelligence In Education: Promises and Implications for Teaching and Learning - Wayne Holmes, Maya Bialik, Charles Fadel - Boston, MA, Center for Curriculum Redesign, 2019.